inspec/inspec-vault/README.md

 ## Loading Secrets into Vault

-Getting started with Vault is beyond the scope of this document, but you can download a recent version from https://www.vaultproject.io .
-Then start a Vault dev-mode server:
+A full introduction to Vault is beyond the scope of this document, but begin by can downloading a recent version from https://www.vaultproject.io .
+Then, start a Vault dev-mode server with the following command:

 ```
 $ vault server -dev
 ```

-And you can then store an input.
-Let's assume you want to store an input named `my_input` with the value 2, for the profile `my_profile`.
+From there, you can then store an input.
+For example, look at the command below to store an input named `my_input` with the value of 2, for the profile `my_profile`.
+Once entered, Vault responds with metadata about the entry.

 ```
 [cwolfe@lodi inspec-vault]$ vault kv put secret/inspec/my_profile my_input=2